Euclid Quick Data Release (Q1). A first view of the star-forming main sequence in the Euclid Deep Fields

 The metrics used to quantify the quality of the results are defined differently when referring to redshifts or \gls{pp}.
 We refer the reader to \cite{EP-Enia} for a full discussion of thresholds and catastrophic outlier definitions; here, we simply report the definitions.

-We first define a set of true values $z_{\rm test}$ and $y_{\rm test}$ (on a logarithmic scale for \gls{pp}), to confront with the predicted values $z_{\rm pred}$ and $y_{\rm pred}$.
-We then define the normalised median absolute deviation as
+We first defined a set of true values, $z_{\rm test}$ and $y_{\rm test}$ (on a logarithmic scale for \gls{pp}), to confront with the predicted values, $z_{\rm pred}$ and $y_{\rm pred}$.
+We then defined the normalised median absolute deviation as

 with $b$ being the model bias (see below).